laravel-notification-channels/twitter/README.md

     return new TwitterMessage('Why Laravel Notification Channels are awesome -> url:...');
 }
 ````
-But you can send a Twitter direct message, when you provide a second argument.
+But it is possible to send a Twitter direct message too.
+Just provide a second argument.
 The first one will be the user, the second one the message:
 ````php
 public function toTwitter($notifiable) {
     return new TwitterMessage('christophrumpel', 'Hey Christoph, whats up?');